open-contracting-extensions/eforms/docs/mapping.md

 [Get the lot for the ProcurementProjectLot](operations.md#get-the-lot-for-a-procurementprojectlot).

-If "none" discard, otherwise set the lot's `.hasSustainability` to "true".
+If "none" discard, otherwise, set the lot's `.hasSustainability` to "true".

 For each `cac:ProcurementAdditionalType` add a corresponding `.sustainability` object to the lot's `.sustainability` array.